chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationtemplate_update.md

 ## Request body

 In the request body, supply the [synchronizationTemplate](../resources/synchronization_template.md) object to replace the existing template.
-Make sure all properties are provided, as missing properties will be erased.
+Make sure all properties are provided.
+Missing properties will be erased.

 ### Response